alisoft08/2eb4395u202312031/README.md

 - Domain-Driven Design

 ## Bounded Contexts
-This version of --- is divided into two bounded contexts: ---, and ---.
+This version of Isa Connect Platform is divided into two bounded contexts: Inventory, and Maintenance.

-### --- Context
+### Inventory Context

-The ---' Context is responsible for managing the ---.
+The Inventory Context is responsible for managing the products.
 It includes the following features:

--
--
+- Create a new product.
--
+- Get all products.
+- Get a product by its serial number.

-This context includes also an anti-corruption layer to communicate with the --- Context.
+This context includes also an anti-corruption layer to communicate with the Maintenance Context.
-The anti-corruption layer is responsible for managing the communication between the --- Context and the --- Context.
+The anti-corruption layer is responsible for managing the communication between the Inventory Context and the Maintenance Context.
 It offers the following capabilities to other bounded contexts:

--
--
+- Get a Product by Serial Number, returning the associated Product ID on success.

-### --- Context
+### Maintenance Context

-The ---' Context is responsible for managing the ---.
+The Maintenance Context is responsible for managing the maintenance activities.
 Its features include:

--
--
--
+- Create a Maintenance Activity.